List of Shortland Street characters introduced in 2004

 The following is a list of characters that first appeared in the New Zealand soap opera Shortland Street in 2004, by order of first appearance.

 Sef Kruse

 Sef Kruse was Vinnie's (Pua Magasiva) womanizing cousin.
 Sef briefly visited Vinnie in early 2004 before he was hired late in the year as a temporary replacement for Waverley Wilson (Claire Chitham) on reception whilst she was on maternity leave.
-Sef was often seen accompanying Vinnie on nights out on the town and the two would often try to pull women with disastrous consequences.
+Sef was often seen accompanying Vinnie on nights out in the town and the two would often try to pull women with disastrous consequences.
 Sef was last seen in March 2005 when he and Vinnie tried to attract Tania Jeffries (Faye Smythe).